RaviTambade/TAP/notes/conversationwithchatgpt.md

-Can we initiate conversation with AI tool Chatgpt ?
+# Conversation with AI tool Chatgpt !

 I never appeard for any interview.
 But It is just a learning expereince I wanted to have it.
 So at 5:00 am today decided to start a conversation with ChatGPT.
 No any planned questions or prompt.
 Something we developed as Artificial brain how much is capable of understanding Human brain.
 It is a great surprise  even finding positive evergy as well.